echoARxyz/Unity-ARFoundation-echoAR-demo-Travel/README.md

 You will see the buildings after tapping the screen.
 The indicator will be gone, and you can view description by tapping any object.
 ![alt text](./Screenshots/description.PNG)
 The description then will be shown above the building.
 Tap again to hide.
-## Todo
-- Use UI text to display description instead of MeshText
-- Fix box colliders